In some cases, we earn commissions from affiliate links in our posts.

 Plastic is one of the greatest threats to the planet – yet even now, most of us (and dispose of) far too much of it.
 Most sea creatures have plastic in their stomachs, plastic pollution may be shrinking penises (?!?), and plastics are now circulating in the air we breathe.
 This programme takes a look at what can be done – and whether it's too late.

 Eating more plants is one of the best things we can do to improve our health AND help the planet.
 It takes thousands of pounds of grain to grow a cow to 1200-ish pounds, but when we cut the middle-cows out of the equation and breed/raise/slaughter fewer of them, we can feed far more people with fewer resources and less impact on the environment.

 In this show, Alys Fowler sets out to teach people how growing and cooking your own fruits and vegetables can be both rewarding and cost-effective.

 Even though his documentaries don't generally focus on Great Britain, we couldn't make a list like this without including Sir David Attenborough.
 Planet Earth II was the successful 2017 follow-up to the original 2006 Planet Earth, and it celebrates some of the best and most fascinating creatures and habitats of our planet.

-Presenter John Sergeant takes us on a delightful journey along Britain's canals.
+Actors Timothy West and Prunella Scales take us on a delightful journey along Britain's canals (plus a few in other countries).
 There are few better ways to gain an appreciation for the British countryside than to spend a bit of time along one of the island's many canals.
 Life moves at a slower pace there – most canals have a speed limit of just 4 miles per hour (6 in some wider areas).

 Save it to Pinterest!